-- students to specific information and asynchronous courses and materials. - iii.
-Students have an increased awareness of how to access financial support (including DSA) and other student support from specific information and guidance on financial support available through targeted communications and transition support. - iv.
+- Students have an increased awareness of how to access financial support (including DSA) and other student support from specific information and guidance on financial support available through targeted communications and transition support. - iv.
 Early disclosure of any challenges is encouraged and supported leading to an increase in disclosures and disability/learning support plans. - v.
 Target students are given the opportunity prior to arrival to engage with the mentoring programme. - vi.
 In-year transition activities are embedded to support students transition to each semester with additional mentor support for target students. - vii.
 Returning students are included in the pre-arrival and RU ready programme with additional mentor support for target students - viii.
 Staff have a better understanding of each cohort and the barriers different groups face in learning and engagement, students develop metacognitive skills to self-reflect (Cheng et al., 2023), identify and evaluate their own learning needs to successfully navigate their learning journey, seeking academic and pastoral support when needed (Sanagavarapu & Abraham 2021).